together-science/symtype/CONTRIBUTING.md

 Once your pull request has been accepted, it will be merged into the master branch.

-Congratulations, you've become a symtype contributor!
+Congratulations, you've become a symtype and together.science contributor!
 Thanks for your help!